Computations in equivariant Gromov-Witten theory of GKM spaces: A computational tool

 A remarkable feature of algebraic and Hamiltonian GKM spaces is that many of their key invariants—including (equivariant) Gromov--Witten invariants—are determined purely by their GKM graph.
 This makes them especially amenable to explicit computations, provided one has the appropriate computational framework.

 For this purpose, we have developed the package {\pkg} in \texttt{Julia} (see \cite{bezanson2017julia}), designed for efficient and versatile computations in this setting.

 The package is built on the computer algebra system \texttt{OSCAR} \cite{MR4886702}, and significantly extends a series of earlier packages by the second author \cite{MR4383164,Mur24,MR4786714}, incorporating new algorithms and a broader computational scope.
 Table~\ref{tab:package_features} summarizes its current capabilities.
+To support positive genus computations, we used the package introduced in \cite{Yang2010} to compute the Hodge integrals pre-loaded in {\pkg}, and \cite{McKay,MR3131381} for the generation of the graphs.

 In the remainder of this section we give a concise, hands-on introduction to {\pkg}, aimed at getting the reader up and running quickly.
 Full technical documentation, including installation instructions and advanced examples, is available at